kaliop-uk/ezmigrationbundle/README.md

 To find out the names of the tags that you need to implement, as well as for all the other services which you can override, take a look at the [services.yml file](Resources/config/services.yml).

+It is also possible to define custom event listeners/subscribers to expand migration execution logic.
+See the dedicated paragraphs above for more details.

 ### Running tests